 - Is accepted on a conditional basis until transcripts and all other required documents are received.
-If transcripts and documents are not received by the end of the add/drop period, the student will be removed from the course roster. - With less than 33 credit hours is required to take a placement test.
-Students transferring with more than 33 credit hours are only required to take the Bible Knowledge Test. - Must complete at least 36 hours at HBC to earn a bachelor's degree and 24 hours to earn an associate's degree.
+If transcripts and documents are not received by the end of the add/drop period, the student will be removed from the course roster. - Must complete at least 36 hours at HBC to earn a bachelor's degree and 24 hours to earn an associate's degree.